atomist-skills/pull-request-reminder-skill/README.md

 Reminders are being sent twice per day at 9am and 3pm in local time zones.

+For reminders to work correctly, users have to connect their chat identity to their GitHub login.
+This is best achieved by running `@atomist authorize github` in chat.

 ## <!---atomist-skill-readme:end--->

 Created by [Atomist][atomist].